 - Dual Degrees & Certificates

-- Juris Doctor / Master of Science in Telecommunications.
-Offered in conjunction with CU’s Interdisciplinary Telecommunications Program.
+- Juris Doctor / Master of Science in Technology, Cybersecurity, and Policy.
+Offered in conjunction with CU’s Technology, Cybersecurity and Policy Program.

 - Juris Doctor / Master of Business Administration.
 Offered in conjunction with CU’s Leeds School of Business.

 - Silicon Flatirons Center for Law, Technology, and Entrepreneurship

 - Colorado Technology Law Journal

 - Technology and Intellectual Property Society - student organization

 The Right Place and Time to Be a Technology Lawyer

 Colorado Law takes advantage of its location in Denver-Boulder metro, which is the heart of one of the nation’s premier telecommunications and technology hubs, featuring Centurylink, DISH Network, CableLabs, Level 3 Communications, Sun Microsystems, and Time Warner Telecom.
 Boulder also has a vibrant entrepreneurial community with many start-up and emerging companies, ranked No. 1 by Federal Reserve Bank of Boston researchers as the highest performing small city for venture capital investment, and No. 2 by the American Electronics Association for percentage of workers employed in high technology.

 Colorado Law has developed one of the nation’s most comprehensive legal programs oriented around information technology.
 Technology lawyers address interesting policy challenges and novel legal issues, and rank among the most satisfied within the legal profession.
 Colorado Law is the right place at the right time for those interested in exploring the frontiers of entrepreneurial law, technology policy, and intellectual property.